Apple Cranberry Cobbler

 Stir sugar and cinnamon together in a small bowl.
 Set aside.

-In a large bowl, whisk together flour, sugar and baking powder.
-Cut the butter into the flour.
+In a large bowl, whisk flour and baking powder together.
+Cut the butter into the flour with a fork or pastry cutter.
 Make a well in the bottom of the bowl.

-Place biscuits on top of filling.
+Place biscuits on top of cooled filling.
 Fill any gaps with dough scraps.
-Sprinkle about half of cinnamon sugar over biscuits.
+Sprinkle half of cinnamon sugar over biscuits.
 Microwave on HIGH 1 minute and 30 seconds to 2 minutes.

 Cook's Notes